 The resource estimate for the completion of this procedure consists of approximately 20 hours for the inspection of the minimum range of inspection requirements, and approximately 27.5 hours for the inspection of the nominal range of inspection requirements.
 The sample size for this procedure is one.

 END

-Attachment 1: Revision History for 71130.07
+Attachments: Attachment 1: Revision History for 71130.07

 Attachment 1 - Revision History for 71130.07